Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Results

 \section{Results}

-We initiate our analysis by presenting a comparative visual representation of the Fe\,I detection from a single night using HARPS-N and the first night with FOCES.
-We illustrate these results in Fig. \ref{fig:cross_correlation_results_one_night}, in the upper portion of these plots we show the cross-correlation function before conversion to a \kpvsys-map.
-The planets trace is clearly visible for the HARPS-N spectrograph, but is barely visible for FOCES output.
-In the centre of these plots we have the \kpvsys-map, which shows the signal of Fe\,I for both spectrographs, though the HARPS-N signal is much stronger.
-Finally, in the lower portion of these figures, we have the extracted one-dimensional CCF which showing the the idealised signal produced from the cross-correlation process.
-We are able to detect atomic iron using both spectrographs, as reflected in the \kpvsys plots and the one-dimensional cross-correlation functions.
-However, a prominent difference emerges in the trace of the planet within the cross-correlation function: HARPS-N data clearly reveals the trace, whereas it is only partially discernible in the FOCES output.
+We first present a comparative visual representation of the Fe\,I detection from a single night using HARPS-N and the first night with FOCES.
+We illustrate these results in Fig. \ref{fig:cross_correlation_results_one_night}, where in the upper portion of the plots we show the cross-correlation function before conversion to a \kpvsys\ map.
+In the centre of these plots, we present the \kpvsys\ map, which shows the signal of Fe\,I for both spectrographs; though the HARPS-N signal is much stronger.
+Finally, in the lower portion of these figures, we present the extracted one-dimensional CCF, which shows the idealised signal produced from the cross-correlation process.
+We are able to detect atomic iron using both spectrographs, as reflected in the \kpvsys plots and the one-dimensional CCFs.
+However, a prominent difference emerges in the trace of the planet within the CCF: HARPS-N data clearly reveal the trace, whereas it is only partially discernible in the FOCES output.
 A closer look at the one-dimensional function illustrates the dominance of noise in the FOCES data for that night.
-Despite this, the emergence of the signal reaffirms the feasibility of resolving KELT-9\,b's atmosphere with a single transit, even when baseline data is minimal.
+Nevertheless, the emergence of the signal confirms the feasibility of resolving the atmosphere of KELT-9\,b with a single transit, even when baseline out-of-transit observations are minimal.